 For a more traditional preparation of oolong tea, you should use a ceramic or China teapot and cups.
 A terracotta teapot will also work, but it is a memory teapot and shouldn’t be used with too many different types of tea.
 It is because its flavor will be easily altered.

 Begin by cleaning everything you’re going to use with hot water.
-Then, put five grams of oolong tea in the teapot.
+Then, put five grams of loose leaf oolong tea in the teapot.
 Next, add water at 95 degrees Celsius to clean the tea.

 Before serving, transfer the tea to another teapot using a filter to block the leaves.
-With higher quality tea you can brew it up to five times.
+With higher quality tea, you can brew it up to five times.

 Never use any kind of soap or other cleaning products to clean your teapot as, over time, this can impact the flavor of the tea.

 Oolong Tea Brewing Tips

 - Darker oolongs brew best with water that has just come down from the boiling point.

-- For greener oolong teas, boil the water then let it cool for two minutes, or until it reaches 85°C.
+- For greener oolong teas, boil the water, then let it cool for two minutes or until it reaches 85°C.